 HFAP is authorized by the Centers for Medicare and Medicaid Services to survey all hospitals for compliance with the Medicare Conditions of Participation and Coverage (CMS).

-The entity’s surveying process and standards benefit from oversight by a wide range of medical professionals, including both allopathic and osteopathic disciplines.
+The entity’s surveying process and standards benefit from oversight by multiple medical professionals, including both allopathic and osteopathic disciplines.

 HFAP also is recognized by the federal government and: